Franklin-Osede/devlab/js/29-cache-ttl/README.md

-# 29 - Cache con TTL
+# 29 - Cache with TTL

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa un cache en memoria con TTL (Time To Live) y limpieza automática.
+Implement an in-memory cache with TTL (Time To Live) and automatic cleanup.

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 7-10 minutos
+- With practice: 7-10 minutes
-- En entrevista: 5-7 minutos
+- In interview: 5-7 minutes